 Voting period: 5 - 30 June

-Come and have your say on the six shortlisted designs for the 2019 Dulwich Pavilion.
-Models and visualisations of the proposed designs by young and emerging architects will be on display in the Gallery’s glass walkway throughout this year’s London Festival of Architecture, and you will have the opportunity to vote for your favourite.
+Models and visualisations of the proposed designs by young and emerging architects will be on display in the Gallery’s glass walkway throughout this year’s London Festival of Architecture, and you will have the opportunity to vote for your favourite (until 30 June).
 The community vote will be combined with the judging panel’s votes to select the winning design.
 Architects will be tasked with exploring how the 2019 Pavilion might act as a welcome space to set the tone for visitors arriving at the Gallery.

 The six shortlisted practices are:

 1. Casswell Bank Architects

 Casswell Bank Architects was founded in 2015 by Alex Bank and Sam Casswell.
 The practice’s emphasis on identifying and understanding architectural character is demonstrated in a portfolio of projects for different uses at a range of scales, including commissions from cultural organisations and reconfigurations of historic institutions.

 e10 is a London based design studio formed around a network of collaborators, including researchers, designers and makers.